brun0/watasitrcoupler/README.md

 It uses R statistical software, the jams plateforme (http://jams.uni-jena.de/) and the Cormas plateforme (http://cormas.cirad.fr/).
 It couples the J2K-Buëch jams model and the WatAsit Cormas model.

 # Instalation of CoWAT model on your computer
-You need to folow all the folowing steps to use the model on your computer.
+You need to follow all the following steps to use the model on your computer.

 ## Create a directory COWAT-ALL
 - To simplify the operation we will install WatASit, Jams-J2k, data and Rscripts in the same place on your computer in a directory named COWAT-ALL